 CloudFlare CDN on Bloggers Passion

 Soon I will be installing CloudFlare CDN on Bloggers Passion blog.
-CloudFlare is a free CDN and it can be installed with few clicks from your Hostgator web hosting account as it is coming as a built in feature from your Hostgator Cpanel.
+CloudFlare is a free CDN and it can be installed with few clicks from your Hostgator web hosting account as it is coming as a built-in feature from your Hostgator Cpanel.
 I will soon be creating a special post to help you install CloudFlare CDN on your WordPress blogs if you are using Hostgator web hosting.

 You can now install CloudFlare CDN on BlueHost web hosting as well.
 BlueHost recently partnered with CloudFlare for free integration and support of CloudFlare CDN for its customers.
 W3 total cache plugin supports CloudFlare CDN so what I suggest you is to use them both on your WordPress sites to make your web pages loading time better.

 As far as I’m concerned, I found W3 Total Cache being the winner in the W3 Total Cache Vs WP Super Cache, being the best caching plugin war.
 What you think is the best caching plugin, if it’s W3 Total Cache or WP Super Cache?
 Please share your experiences about both in the comments section.